influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 <!-------------------------------- BEGIN Output------------------------------->
 {{% tab-content %}}

- - Select one of the following output cell-types:
+Select one of the following output cell-types:

-   - Help set up alerts with **Output: Notification**.
+- To recieve an alert, select **Notification** and complete the steps below.
+- To write output to a bucket, select **Output to Bucket** and complete the steps below.
+- To create a task, select **Schedule** and complete the steps below.

+**Notification**

-     - Enter a time range to automatically check the data and enter your query offset.
+1. Enter a time range to automatically check the data and enter your query offset.
-     - Customize the conditions to send an alarm.
+2. Customize the conditions to send an alarm.
-     - Choose one of the following to recieve your alarms:
+3. Choose one of the following to recieve your alarms:
    - Slack and a Slack Channel
    - HTTP post
    - Pager Duty
-     - (Optional) Personalize your alarm message.
+4. (Optional) Personalize your alarm message.
 By default, the message is "Notification Rule: ${ r._notification_rule_name } triggered by check: ${ r._check_name }: ${ r._message }."
-     - Click **Export as Task** to create your alarm.
+5. Click **Export as Task** to create your alarm.

-   - Create an output with **Output: Output to Bucket**.
+**Output to Bucket**

-     - Select a bucket.
+1. Select a bucket.
-     - Click **Preview** to see what would be written to the bucket without commiting, or click **Run** in the upper left to write, or select **Export as Task** to schedule your output as a task.
+2. Click **Preview** to see what would be written to the bucket without commiting, or click **Run** in the upper left to write, or select **Export as Task** to schedule your output as a task.

-   - Create a task with **Schedule**.
+**Schedule**

-     - Enter a time and an offset to schedule the task.
+1. Enter a time and an offset to schedule the task.
-     - Click **Export as Task** to save.
+2. Click **Export as Task** to save.

 {{% /tab-content %}}
 <!--------------------------------- END Output-------------------------------->